 Does your business require digital signatures to be verifiable months, years or even decades later?
 In this blog, we discuss long-term signatures and what you should look for when choosing a provider.

 It is clear that digital signatures are a very valuable security technique that enables data integrity (proving that the information has not changed since signing) and user authentication (proving who signed-off or approved the information).

 For important business documents that need to be verifiable for several months or years, a basic signature is not enough.
-Basic digital signatures are only shown as valid for the lifetime of the certificate typically only one or 2 years.
+Basic digital signatures are only shown as valid for the lifetime of the certificate typically only one or two years.

-The simple answer is “no” – the signatures can no longer be trusted because the signer’s digital certificate cannot be validated once they are expired.
+The simple answer is “no”.
+The signatures can no longer be trusted because the signer’s digital certificate cannot be validated once they are expired.
 A signature applied two weeks before certificate expiry will not be shown as trusted on the 15th day.
-So be careful about using basic signatures to sign important long-term documents!!
+So, be careful about using basic signatures to sign important long-term documents!!

 The simple way to do this is to check that the signer’s certificate was valid (not expired or revoked or out-of date) at the time of signing.
 If the certificate was valid at the time of signing, then the signature holds, no matter if later certificate expires or is revoked.

 How are long-term signatures created?